Chapter 6: Introduction to Class Templates in C++

 };

-The declaration of a template class outlines the data which are being encapsulated within the class and the interfaces to access the data.
+The declaration of a template class outlines the data being encapsulated within the class and the interfaces to access it.
 With the template mechanism, we generalize the data type to instantiate the class for different data types.
-We also specify the access specifiers of the data and the member functions, that is, whether they are public or private, or protected.
-Once the class declaration is in place, the next task is to define the member functions.
-It is hard to fit in the entire file in this book.
-For the complete definition of the member functions please look into the GitHub link:
+For the complete definition of the member functions please look into the GitHub link: MyStore_template_class.h.

-Once we have defined the template class, we are ready to use the template class in a program.
-In the following code listing, we have shown a cpp file which creates an object of the template class MyStore<T> and then calls various member function of it throughout the program.
-The header file is included in the main program using the #include preprocessor directive.
-Inside the main() function, we have created an instance of the MyStore<T> template class with an initial store size of 5 and the type specified for template class instantiation as int within angle brackets.
-Then by calling the add_element() member function we have then added some random values like 10, 30, 5, 22, 1 and 50.
-Now, let us have a look at the program:
+Once we have defined the template class, we are ready to use it in a program.
+In the following code listing, we have shown a cpp file which creates an object of the template class MyStore<T> and calls various member functions throughout the program.
+Inside the main() function, we have created an instance of the MyStore<T> template class with an initial store size of 5 and the type specified as int:

 #include "MyStore_template_class.h"